On a topological version of Pach's overlap theorem: The case : proof of Theorem

 Let $H\subset X^{=2}$ be the $3$-partite graph whose edge set consists of all the edges of the triangles $\sigma\in \mathcal{F}'$.
 We say that $\tau\in E(H)$ is of \emph{type $i$} if $\tau$ contains no vertex from $V_i$ in $X$ (and hence contains a vertex from every other $V_j$ in $X$).
 By the definition of $\mathcal{F}'$ we have $\phi(\tau)\cdot R=\tilde{\pi}_i$ whenever $\tau$ is of type~$i$.
 Since $\sum \tilde{\pi}_i\neq 0$, it follows that every triangle in $H$ corresponds to a $2$-simplex of $X$ whose $\phi$-image contains~$p$.

 The lower bound in Theorem~\ref{thm:top} now follows from the following result of Nikiforov \cite{nikiforov} (stated here for the special case that we need).
-An alternative proof is in \cite[Section~2]{rodl_schacht}. \begin{theorem}[Main result of \cite{nikiforov}] Let $c>0$.
-Every $n$-vertex graph with at least $cn^3$ triangles contains a complete tripartite subgraph with all parts of size $\lfloor c^3 \log n\rfloor$. \end{theorem}
+An alternative proof is in \cite[Section~2]{rodl_schacht}. \begin{theorem}[Main result of \cite{nikiforov}] Let $0<c<\tfrac{1}{2}$.
+Every $n$-vertex graph with at least $cn^3$ triangles contains a complete tripartite subgraph with all parts of size $\lfloor c^3 \log n\rfloor$. \end{theorem} In our case, the graph has $3n$ vertices and at least $2^{-3}\cdot \tfrac{1}{192}n^3$ triangles, and so we may take $c=1/(192\cdot 2^3\cdot 3^3)$.

 \paragraph{Lower bound in the case $\M=\RP^2$.} In contrast to the case $\M\neq \RP^2$, here we reverse the order of the steps: we start by applying Gromov's theorem, and then pass to the universal cover.
 So, pick $p\in \RP^2$ such that $\phi(\sigma)\cdot p\neq 0$ for $\tfrac{1}{192}n^3$ many triangles $\sigma\in X^{=2}$.
 Let $\widetilde{\phi}\colon X\to \Sph[2]$ be the lift of $\phi$, and let $\prj\colon \Sph[2]\to \RP^2$ be the projection map.
 Denote by $q_1,q_2$ the preimages of $p$ under~$\prj$.
 Let $R\in C_1(\Sph[2])$ be a path from $q_1$ to~$q_2$.